LouisLanganay/AREA/README.md

 ### **Environment Variables**

 Before running the project, you must configure the required environment variables.
 There are `.env.example` files provided to guide you in setting up the `.env` files.
-Here’s what you need to do:
+Here's what you need to do:

 1. **Root `.env`**:
    - Located at the root of the project.